Observability

 Logging

-The most recent entries are also available via getLog
+The most recent entries are also available via getLog command.

 Structured log format is not stable yet; field names and formatting of values might change in minor releases.